kosausrk/CreditRiskClassifier/README.md

 This project simulates a lightweight credit risk engine similar to what fintechs or prop trading firms like **Akuna Capital** might use for real-time underwriting, risk flagging, or capital allocation decisions.

-A machine learning application that predicts the probability of loan default based on customer financial data.
-Designed for financial institutions like JPMorgan and Capital One to automate risk underwriting with interpretable insights.

 Additionally, this project is a practical demonstration of machine learning applied to **financial decision support**.

 ---